seznam/szn-select-react/README.md

 `<szn-select>`s UI elements, which will result in an invisible unusable select.
-To fix this, run React's rehydration (`ReactDOM.hydrate()` in React 16, `ReactDOM.render()` in React 15 or older) synchronously during document parsing and before the loader script is included.
+To fix this, run React's rehydration (`ReactDOM.hydrate()` in React 16, `ReactDOM.render()` in React 15 or older) synchronously during document parsing and before the loader script is included, and setting the `enable` flag in the loader options to `false`.

 ## Self-hosted deployment